Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 ### What You’ll Learn
 In this quickstart you will learn
-- How to use out of the box features available in Snowflake to build resiliency against region failuresin
+- How to use out of the box features available in Snowflake to build resiliency against region failures.
 - Group based replication and failover of account objects.
-- Database replication from primary account to secondary account.
+- Database replication (as part of the group) from primary to secondary.
 - Account object replication (users, roles, WHs, resource monitors, data shares) from primary to secondary.
 - How to keep a DR instance ready to serve as exact replica of the primary instance - with upto date data and governance policies.
 - How to trigger failover of replication/failover groups and client connections.

 ### What You’ll Need
 Items 2 and 3 below are required to mimic application failover, you can build one or both apps depending upon your use case and comfort.
 If you're comfortable with working with Python, 2nd point might be relevant Or if your use case aligns more with a BI dashboard failover then point 3 might be of more interest.
 You can opt to build both apps too.
+Infact, we recommend you build both apps for broader use case coverage.
 - Account Admin access to two Snowflake accounts deployed in different regions and on different cloud platforms
 - Python installed on local machine to stimulate a python app failover.
 - A sigma trial account to stimulate a BI dashboard failover.
 - Our source data is based on the TPC-DS benchmark dataset that is shared with all Snowflake accounts by default.
 If you don't see that share, you can create it with below commands.

 ```bash
 use role ACCOUNTADMIN;
 create database SNOWFLAKE_SAMPLE_DATA from share SFC_SAMPLES.SAMPLE_DATA;